MJT Junior Tour Policies & Procedures

 MJT Policies and Procedures

-Updated Cell Phone Policy - NEW FOR 2023
+Updated Cell Phone Policy

 Cell phone use will not be allowed on the golf course during MJT tournaments this season.
 As a result, cell phones have been removed from our local rules under Distance Measuring Devices.
 While we understand that some may use their smartphone as a distance measuring device, the ability to communicate is the largest concern.